-When moving agricultural equipment on a highway, you will need to know the type of equipment covered, as well as situations requiring a permit as well as restrictions, when escort vehicles are required and designated highways.
-There may be times when you do not require a permit to haul farm machinery This depends on the type of equipment being moved, as well as the time of day and the highway you're using.
+When moving agricultural equipment on a highway, you will need to know the type of equipment covered, as well as situations requiring a permit.
+You will also need to know the restrictions, when escort vehicles are required and designated highways.
+There may be times when you do not require a permit to haul farm machinery.
+This depends on the type of equipment being moved, the time of day and the highway you're using.

 The following are considered farm equipment: